-Deburr the end of the tube carefully (inside and outside) File off the welding seam if necessary Drill the two holes $\emptyset$ 7 mm (distance to the mast top: 35 mm) NOTE: For mounting in mast tubes with inner diameter 55.0 mm the two adjusting rings have to be removed from the plastic bushing before the next working step can be carried out.
+Deburr the end of the tube carefully (inside and outside)

+File off the welding seam if necessary

+Drill four holes Ø 9 mm (distance to the mast top: 35 mm)

-Insert the yaw shaft of the SW 350-II with the plastic bushing until limit stop (collar) into the mast tube and align the tap holes with the drilled holes of the mast.
-Screw down the two hexagon socket button head screws M6 x 12 for axial fixation.
-Tighten the screws with 2 Nm.
-We recommend to apply Loctite 243 for screw locking.
+Insert the yaw shaft of the Superwind 353 with the stainless-steel bushing until limit stop (collar) and align the four tap holes with the four drilled holes of the mast.
+Screw down the four hexagon socket button head screws M8 x 10 for axial fixation.
+Tighten the screws with 18 Nm.
+We recommend applying Loctite 243 for screw locking.